Owlfroggy/terracotta-docs/docs/codeitems/styled_text.md

 ## Operations
 ### + (Addition)
 #### `txt` + `any`: `txt`
-Converts the right value into a String then adds it onto the end of the left Styled Text
+Converts the right value into a String then adds it onto the end of the left Styled Text.
 ```tc
 s"Spawn point: " + loc[10,50,10] = s"Spawn point: [10,50,10]"
 s"Unlocks: " + ["Diamond Sword", "Health Up"] = s"Unlocks: [Diamond Sword, Health Up]"
 ```

 #### `any` + `txt`: `txt`
-Converts the left value into a String then adds it at the beginning of the right Styled Text
+Converts the left value into a String then adds it at the beginning of the right Styled Text.
 ```tc
 15 + s" <red>seconds left!" = s"15 <red>seconds left!"
 ```